aFinchy/Lumberyard-Blogs/blogs/getting-started-with-dynamic-vegetation-in-lumberyard/README.md

 <p><img class="aligncenter size-large wp-image-1925" src="/blogs/getting-started-with-dynamic-vegetation-in-lumberyard/images/DynVeg_BlogHeader_Image-1024x341.jpg" alt="" width="1024" height="341"></p>
        <p>Amazon Lumberyard 1.19 introduced over 150 new features, bug fixes, and improvements so you can create beautiful, dense worlds, faster.
 Included with this release is Dynamic Vegetation, our new workflow to help you procedurally generate a diverse and detailed biome faster and more efficiently than manually placing and painting vegetation.</p>
        <p>The Dynamic Vegetation workflow enables you to define and distribute customized plant vegetation across large areas of game levels with greater consistency and editing ability.
 Built upon our component entity system, this tool uses a diverse library of component types to help custom design and propagate the type of vegetation biomes required for modern game development.</p>
-       <p>To help you quickly get to grips with this tool, we’ve created a quick start guide, and a <a href="https://d2zdx4pxusljwa.cloudfront.net/DynamicVegetationSample.zip" target="_blank" rel="noopener">Dynamic Vegetation Sample</a> – available for download now.</p>
+       <p>To help you quickly get to grips with this tool, we’ve created a quick start guide.
-       <p>But first, let’s explain a little more about Lumberyard Dynamic Vegetation.</p>
        <h2>About Dynamic Vegetation</h2>
        <p>Lumberyard customers told us that it’s difficult and time-consuming to create high-fidelity content in large-scale game environments.
 As game world sizes have increased exponentially, manual workflows like painting or placing individual plant instances doesn’t scale well with production needs.
 When we approached the challenge of building a new vegetation system, we worked directly with our customers to identify essential requirements including:</p>
        <ul>